php-fig/fig-standards/proposed/http-client/http-client.md

 with the network or the remote server cannot be reached, the HTTP client MUST throw a `Psr\Http\Client\Exception\NetworkException`.

-Smaller issues like wrong HTTP version is not blocking the HTTP client to send the request and MUST not cause any exception.
+Smaller issues, like wrong HTTP version, is not blocking the HTTP client to send the request and MUST not cause any exception.

 If the remote server answers with a response that can be parsed into a PSR-7 response,